eugenia1984/english/glossary.md

 - **To coordinate** means to arrange for things to work together effectively.
 For example, She coordinates the team's meetings means she arranges the meetings so everyone can attend.

+- **To ensure** means to make certain or guarantee that something happens.
+For example, `We ensure quality by checking every product` means they make sure every product is good.

 - **To manage** means to be in charge of or control something.
 For example, He manages a small team at work means he is responsible for overseeing the team.

 - **To meet someone's needs** means to fulfill or satisfy what someone requires or wants.
 In a project, this could mean making sure that the work done fits the client's requirements.
 For example, `Our team works hard to meet the client's needs` means the team aims to do what the client wants.
 This phrase is often used in customer service and project management.